jrtorres/watson-assistant-healthcare-lab/README.md

 ### Part 1: Create the basic structure

-Complete the steps in [Build the bot from scratch](PART1_BUILDBOT.md) to build the basic chatbot.
+* Complete the steps in [Build the bot from scratch](PART1_BUILDBOT.md) to build the basic chatbot.
-Once you're done, go ahead and test the chatbot using the [simple client application](#run-the-application).
+* Once you're done, go ahead and test the chatbot using the [simple client application](#run-the-application).

 ### Part 2: Extend the bot

-Now we will extend the chatbot with a couple of external service calls.
-Complete the steps in [Extend the bot](PART2_EXTENDBOT.md).
+* Complete the steps in [Extend the bot](PART2_EXTENDBOT.md) to extend your chatbots capabilities.
-Once you're done, go ahead and test the chatbot using the [simple client application](#run-the-application).
+* Once you're done, go ahead and test the chatbot using the [simple client application](#run-the-application).

 ## Run the Application